 Saski successfully represented the City of Norwalk in a class action suit challenging the City’s utility user’s tax (UUT) on cell phone service under Proposition 218.
 She briefed and argued three successive demurrers and ultimately got the case dismissed at the pleading stage.
 She is handling the appeal, which is pending.
 This lawsuit is one of many identical suits brought against municipal UUT across the state, so the pending appeal will likely have statewide impact.

-Saski successfully represented the City of Brea in an employment case by a police officer who challenged his lack of promotion under the POBR and other theories.
-The trial court granted an Anti-SLAPP motion and dismissed the case, and the City recovered its attorney fees.
+Saski successfully represented the City of Brea in an employment case by a police officer who challenged his lack of promotion under the Public Safety Officers Procedural Bill of Rights (POBR) and other theories.
+The trial court granted an Anti-SLAPP motion and dismissed the case, and the city recovered its attorney fees.

-Saski successfully represented the City of Compton in an employment case by an employee who sued the City, the Mayor, various City officials, and his immediate supervisor over being rejected from his probationary position after an unsatisfactory performance evaluation.
-Plaintiff alleged defamation, breach of contract, Government Claims Act and constitutional claims, and sought a name-clearing or Lubey.
+Saski successfully represented the City of Compton in an employment case by an employee who sued the city, the Mayor, various city officials, and his immediate supervisor over being rejected from his probationary position after an unsatisfactory performance evaluation.
+Plaintiff alleged defamation, breach of contract, Government Claims Act and constitutional claims, and sought a name-clearing rital (Lubey) hearing.
 Following an Anti-SLAPP motion and demurrer, and a series of bizarre procedural actions by the plaintiff, the case was dismissed.
 Dismissal was affirmed on appeal.

 - Construction defects and surety bond suits on behalf of public entities: